-The following discussion of our financial condition and results of operations should be read with our unaudited condensed consolidated financial statements as of September 30, 2017 and 2016 and for the three and nine months ended September 30, 2017 and 2016, and related notes included in Part I. Item 1. of this Quarterly Report on Form 10-Q, as well as the audited consolidated financial statements and notes and Management's Discussion and Analysis of Financial Condition and Results of Operations, included in our Annual Report on Form 10-K for the year ended December 31, 2016 filed with the Securities and Exchange Commission, or SEC, on February 16, 2017.
-This Management's Discussion and Analysis of Financial Condition and Results of Operations contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements are based on current expectations, estimates, forecasts and projections, and the beliefs and assumptions of our management, and include, without limitation, statements with respect to our expectations regarding our research, development and commercialization plans and prospects, results of operations, general and administrative expenses, research and development expenses, and the sufficiency of our cash for future operations.
-Words such as "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue," and similar statements or variation of these terms or the negative of those terms and similar expressions are intended to identify these forward-looking statements.
+The following discussion of our financial condition and results of operations should be read with our unaudited condensed consolidated financial statements as of September 30, 2018 and for the three and nine months ended September 30, 2018 and 2017, and related notes included in Part I. Item 1. of this Quarterly Report on Form 10-Q, as well as the audited consolidated financial statements and notes and Management's Discussion and Analysis of Financial Condition and Results of Operations, included in our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the Securities and Exchange Commission, or SEC, on February 14, 2018.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations contains forwardlooking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+These forward-looking statements are based on current expectations, estimates, forecasts and projections, and the beliefs and assumptions of our management, and include, without limitation, statements with respect to our expectations regarding our research, development and commercialization plans and prospects, results of operations, sales, general and administrative expenses, research and development expenses, and the sufficiency of our cash for future operations.
+Words such as "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "farget," "potential," "will," "would," "could," "should," "continue," and similar statements or variation of these terms or the negative of those terms and similar expressions are intended to identify these forward-looking statements.
 Readers are cautioned that these forward-looking statements are predictions and are subject to risks, uncertainties and assumptions that are difficult to predict.
 Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements.
-Among the important factors that could cause actual results to differ materially from those
+Among the important factors that could cause actual results to differ materially from those indicated by our forward-looking statements are those discussed under the heading "Risk Factors" in Part II, Item 1A. and elsewhere in this report, and in our Annual Report on Form 10-K. We undertake no obligation to revise the forward-looking statements contained herein to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events, except as required by law.